Helpful Tips for Online Courses

 Compare the courses you registered for in AP OneStop to your courses listed in D2L.
 If you are not registered in AP OneStop, the course will not show up in D2L.
 If you are registered, contact Distance Education Support at email@example.com or 931-221-6625.

-Read the syllabus for all classes the first day and address any concerns with the instructor IMMEDIATELY.
+Read the syllabus and course schedule for all classes the first day and address any concerns/conflicts with the instructor IMMEDIATELY.

 Take note of due dates.
 If you keep a personal calendar, add your course due dates so you can stay organized in one place.
 Now that you have your due dates, plan ahead and avoid overbooking yourself.